Lymphangitis is an inflammation of the lymphatic system, which is a major component of your immune system.

 You can aid healing and ease the pain by applying a hot compress at home.
 Run hot water over a washcloth or towel and apply it to the tender area.
-Apply three times a day.
+Apply the hot compress three times a day.
 The warmth will promote blood flow and encourage healing.
 You can also do this by taking a warm shower and placing the showerhead over the infected area.

 If possible, keep the infected area elevated.
 This helps reduce swelling and slows the spread of infection.

 For mild pain relief, you can take over-the-counter medicines such as acetaminophen (Tylenol) or ibuprofen (Advil).
 Ask your doctor about using these drugs if you have liver or kidney disease or if you’ve ever had a stomach ulcer or GI bleeding, such as bleeding in the intestines.

 Lymphangitis can spread quickly, leading to complications such as: